Teepee78/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 10. 10-add.py adds to numbers and returns the result
 11. 11-pow.py computes a to the power of b and returns the result
 12. 12-fizzbuzz.py prints numbers 1 to 100
+13. 13-insert_number.c inserts a number into a sorted linked list